Infineon/optiga-nbt-lib-c-mtb/README.md

 ![](images/nbt_development_kit_side.png)

 The [OPTIGA&trade; Authenticate NBT Development Kit](https://www.infineon.com/OPTIGA-Authenticate-NBT-Dev-Kit) is an assembly of hardware components which includes all required hardware components to develop and evaluate applications for the OPTIGA&trade; Authenticate NBT.
-The kit includes the OPTIGA&trade; Authenticate NBT Development Shield and, additionally, the [PSoC™ 62S2 Wi-Fi Bluetooth&reg; Prototyping Kit](https://www.infineon.com/CY8CPROTO-062S2-43439) as host microcontroller board.
+The kit includes the OPTIGA&trade; Authenticate NBT Development Shield and, additionally, the [PSOC™ 62S2 Wi-Fi Bluetooth&reg; Prototyping Kit](https://www.infineon.com/CY8CPROTO-062S2-43439) as host microcontroller board.
 For more information about the OPTIGA&trade; Authenticate NBT Development Kit refer to the user guide, available on its [product page](https://www.infineon.com/OPTIGA-Authenticate-NBT-Dev-Kit).

 **Figure 2.
 OPTIGA&trade; Authenticate NBT Development Shield (including Arduino-UNO compatible adapter)**